KnzyAhmed/Uarrivo-Matestanash/README.md

 Uarrivo was developed using a modular, object-oriented approach:

-- Designed UML class diagrams and separated logic into modules.
+- Designed UML class diagrams and separated logic into modules; UML (very immature UML diagrams made by your one & only freshman self back in 2020) diagrams from back then can be found in this repo.
 - Used Qt for GUI and event-driven architecture.
 - Divided responsibilities among team members for effective collaboration.